wso2/docs-is/en/identity-server/5.10.0/docs/setup/logging-claims-in-audit-logs.md

 in `         <IS_HOME>/repository/conf/       ` to enable
 the audit logger.

-1. Add the following configuration to the  `         deployment.toml       ` file.
+1. Add the following configuration to  `         deployment.toml       ` file.

     ``` toml
     [event.default_listener.user_claim_audit_logger]